-Female condoms are 95% effective when used perfectly, but in real life they can be less effective (80%) because condoms can break and are not always used correctly.
+Female condoms are 95% effective at preventing pregnancy when used perfectly, but in real life they can be less effective (79%) because condoms can break and are not always used correctly.

-Condoms are the best protection against STIs but are less effective than some other types of contraception.
+Condoms (including female condoms) are the best protection against STIs but are less effective at preventing pregnancy than some other types of contraception.

-- Condoms are the only form of contraception which help protect against STIs. - Female condoms can be used at the same time as other effective types of contraception such as the implant or the Pill, although they shouldn't be used at the same time as male condoms. - Female condom use is controlled by the woman, whereas men often control the use of male condoms. - There is no need to see a doctor to get them.
+- Condoms are the only form of contraception which help protect against STIs. - Female condoms can be used at the same time as other effective types of contraception such as the implant or the Pill, although they shouldn't be used at the same time as male condoms. - Female condom use is controlled by the woman. - There is no need to see a doctor to get them - The external ring of the female condom may stimulate the clitoris, making sex more pleasurable.

-The female condom is another choice for STI protection
+The female condom is another effective choice.

-- You need to use a new female condom each time you have sex - Some people find they make a slight rustling sound during sex - Female condoms are more expensive and not as effective as male condoms - Female condoms can be hard to find in Australia
+- You need to use a new female condom each time you have sex. - Female condoms are more expensive and not as effective as male condoms. - Female condoms can be hard to find in Australia.

-There are no side-effects and it's very rare that someone is allergic to polyurethane or the lubricant.
+There are no side-effects and it's very rare that someone is allergic to nitrile or the lubricant.